Newms34/3d-Modeler/README.md

  A: Because of the way triangles are drawn with CSS (hint: it's already a bit of a trick), the triangles can't really have background textures.
 Sorry!

+##New Features
+ - Updated object textures.
+Objects materials can now glow, be transparent, be shiny, and have image textures (except for cones).
+ - Background texture options.
+No longer just have a boring plain-white background!
+ - Scene Filters!
+Give your entire scene a sepia tone, or play with the contrast!
+ - You can now name your scene.
+ - Backgrounds included in loaded scenes!
+ - Names included in loaded scenes!

 ##Upcoming Features
  - New polyhedra: Pyramids, others!
  - Better verification!
- - Backgrounds included in loaded scenes!
  - New 'animate mode': Click a button, and your mouse will switch from rotation mode to 'animate' mode!

 ##Author